tedhudek/sandbox/proposal.md

-Catching Serendipity: Making it Easy to Contribute to the Docs
+Catching Serendipity: Making it Easy to Write the Docs
 =======
 Last year was my first year at Write the Docs, and I knew nothing about Git or Markdown.
 Back in those days, we wrote developer docs in structured XML pages that were locked away in a private enlistment of proprietary tools and complex schemas.
 Publishing happened on a schedule, usually weekly, sometimes longer.
 New writers had to spend a few days getting permissions and learning the authoring environment.
 Outside contributions happened via attachments in email.